azizulabedinazmi/pocket-calendar/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+This project is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
 See the [LICENSE](./LICENSE) file for details.